 Because the officers listed above are often busy keeping the council running, it is usually a good practice to appoint other standing committees and committee chairs.
-Some additional committees that many TU councils find useful are: conservation, advocacy, nominating, membership, fundraising, or chapter development.
+Some additional committees that many TU councils find useful are: conservation, advocacy, nominating, membership, fundraising, diversity and inclusion, youth education, veterans services, or chapter development.
 The duties of these committees will vary with the activities or priorities of the council.